Navy blue

 Navy blue is a dark shade of the color blue.
+The name navy blue originally referred to the color of uniforms worn by officers in the British navy.
+In the late 18th century, the British Royal Navy adopted the color for its sailors' uniforms, partly due to the practical reason that dark colors were less prone to showing dirt and wear during long sea voyages.
+The color became so associated with naval service that it came to be known simply as "navy blue."

+History

-Navy blue got its name from the dark blue (contrasted with naval white) worn by officers in the Royal Navy since 1748 and subsequently adopted by other navies around the world.
-When this color name, taken from the usual color of the uniforms of sailors, originally came into use in the early 19th century, it was initially called marine blue, but the name of the color soon changed to navy blue.
+Navy blue got its name from the dark blue (contrasted with naval white) worn by officers in the British Royal Navy.
+The first uniform regulations for officers were issued in 1748, with the predominant colors being dark blue, and white.
+It was initially called marine blue, but by at least 1780, it was being referred to in the British press as navy blue.

-An early use of navy blue as a color name in English was in 1840 though the Oxford English Dictionary has a citation from 1813.
+The distinctive dark shade of blue was subsequently adopted by other navies and military forces around the world, becoming a symbol of military authority and discipline.

+The color gained further popularity as a neutral and versatile hue.
+Navy blue was often used for business suits, school uniforms and other formal wear.
+It was especially prominent in men's fashion in the mid-20th century.

 Variations

 Indigo dye

-Indigo dye is the color that is called Añil (the Spanish word for "indigo dye") in the Guía de coloraciones (Guide to colorations) by Rosa Gallego and Juan Carlos Sanz, a color dictionary published in 2005 that is widely popular in the Hispanophone realm.
+Indigo dye is the color which is called Añil (the Spanish word for "indigo dye") in the Guía de coloraciones (Guide to colorations) by Rosa Gallego and Juan Carlos Sanz, a color dictionary published in 2005 that is widely popular in the Hispanophone realm.

-Indigo dye is the basis for all the historical navy blue colors, since in the 18th, 19th, and early 20th century, almost all navy uniforms were made by dyeing them with various shades of indigo dye.
+Indigo dye is the basis for all the historical navy blue colors, since in the 18th, 19th, and early 20th century, almost every navy uniform was made by dyeing them with various shades of indigo dye.

 Navy blue (Crayola)

-The Crayola color named "navy blue" is not as dark a shade as the standard navy blue shown above.
+The Crayola color named "navy blue" is not as dark a shade as the blues actually used by navies.

 This tone of navy blue was formulated as a Crayola color in 1958.

+U.S. Navy blue

+The United States Navy uses #022A3A as an official color.
+Navy blue is the predominant color of U.S. Navy uniforms.
+The flag of the U.S. Navy uses navy blue.

 Peacoat

-The source of this color is the "Pantone Textile Cotton eXtended (TCX)" color list, color #19-3920 TCX—Peacoat.
+The source of this color is the Pantone textile cotton extended color list, color #19-3920 TCX—peacoat.

-Purple navy

-Purple navy is a color that has been used by some navies.
-"Purple navy" in this color terminology usage is regarded as a shade of indigo, a color which can be regarded as a tone of purple when using the common English definition of purple, i.e., a color between blue and red.

-The first recorded use of purple navy as a color name in English was in 1926.

-The source of this color is Dictionary of Color Names (1955).

 Persian indigo

-Another name for this color (seldom used nowadays) is regimental, because in the 19th century it was commonly used by many nations for navy uniforms.
+The color Persian indigo is displayed on the right.
+Another name for this color is regimental because in the 19th century, it was commonly used by many nations for navy uniforms, though it is rarely used in modern times.

+Persian indigo is named for an association with a product from Persia: Persian cloth dyed with indigo.

 The first recorded use of regimental (the original name for the color now called Persian indigo) as a color name in English was in 1912.